sufyanjami/travel-list/README.md

-Table of Contents
-Overview
-Technologies and Concepts Used
-Features
-Getting Started
-Contribute
-License
-Overview <a name="overview"></a>
 The Travel List application is a handy tool that allows you to prepare for your upcoming travels with ease.
 From creating an extensive packing list to marking items as packed, this application will ensure you never forget a thing before setting off on your journey.

 Technologies and Concepts Used <a name="technologies-and-concepts-used"></a>